Easy Duck Confit

 Discover how to make easy duck confit at home.
 Enjoy rich flavors and crispy skin with this simple recipe.

 The method of slow-cooking duck legs in their own fat until they’re fall-apart tender originated in Gascony, France.
-Traditionally, confit was a way to preserve duck before refrigeration, but these days it’s all about flavor.
+Traditionally, confit was a way to preserve duck before refrigeration, but these days it’s all about the flavor.

 If you’re not eating the duck legs right away, the meat can be shredded and used in all kinds of dishes.
 Toss it into pasta with a little garlic and Parmesan, layer it in a grilled cheese, or fold it into tacos with a bright salsa.
 It’s excellent in fried rice or added to a salad for a boost of umami.

 And don’t forget the duck fat.
-It’s liquid gold.
+It’s liquid gold!
 Roast potatoes in it for the crispiest edges, use it to sauté greens, or whip up a luxurious omelet.
 Even a spoonful in a pot of beans takes them to the next level.

 If you’re serving the legs as they are, keep the sides simple.
-A crisp frisée salad with mustard vinaigrette, garlicky green beans, or silky mashed potatoes all complement the richness of the duck.
+A crisp salad with mustard vinaigrette, garlicky green beans, or silky mashed potatoes all complement the richness of the duck.
 A bit of tart fruit—cranberry sauce, cherry compote, or orange segments—adds a perfect contrast.

 Ingredient Notes